Turner Classic Movies: Launch and contributions (1994–1996)

 In May 2009, host Robert Osborne and Charles Tabesh, senior vice president for programming, accepted Turner Classic Movies' Institutional Peabody Award "for a continuing, powerful commitment to a central concept—the place of film in social and cultural experience".

 Turner Classic Movies debuted on April 14, 1994, at 6 p.m.
 Eastern Time, with Ted Turner launching the channel at a ceremony in New York City's Times Square district.
 The date and time were chosen to mark the exact centennial anniversary of the first commercial exhibition of a motion picture in the United States.
 Gone with the Wind (1939) was the first film broadcast on TCM; it was also the same film that served as the debut broadcast of its sister channel TNT six years earlier on October 3, 1988.
 At the time of its launch, Turner Classic Movies was available to approximately 1 million cable television subscribers.

-The network originally served as a competitor to AMC, which at the time was known as "American Movie Classics" and was owned by Rainbow Media (now AMC Networks), a subsidiary of the now-defunct Cablevision.
+The network originally served as a competitor to American Movie Classics (now initialized as just AMC) and was owned by Rainbow Media (now AMC Networks), a subsidiary of the now-defunct Cablevision.
 AMC maintained a virtually identical format to Turner Classic Movies, as both networks largely focused on films released prior to 1970 and aired them in an uncut, uncolorized, and commercial-free format.

 Time Warner ownership (1996–2018)

-In 1996, Turner Broadcasting System merged with Time Warner which, besides placing Turner Classic Movies and Warner Bros.
-Entertainment under the same corporate umbrella, also gave Turner Classic Movies access to Warner Bros.' library of films released after 1950 (which itself includes other acquired entities such as the Lorimar, Saul Zaentz and National General Pictures libraries); incidentally, Turner Classic Movies had already been running select Warner Bros. film titles through a licensing agreement with the studio that was signed prior to the launch of the channel.
+In 1996, Turner Broadcasting System merged with Time Warner which, besides placing Turner Classic Movies and Time Warner Entertainment under the same corporate umbrella, also gave Turner Classic Movies access to Warner Bros.' library of films released after 1950 (which itself includes other acquired entities such as the Lorimar, Saul Zaentz and National General Pictures libraries); incidentally, Turner Classic Movies had already been running select Warner Bros. film titles through a licensing agreement with the studio that was signed prior to the launch of the channel.

 In May 2002, AMC announced it was abandoning its commercial-free format, doubling its number of commercials from four to eight minutes an hour.
 It also announced it was expanding its programming to include more contemporary films.
 On September 30, 2002, AMC underwent a significant rebranding, in which they retired the American Movie Classics name and debuted a new logo and tagline.
 Its revamped approach was expanded to broadcast contemporary films and original programming.
 This made Turner Classic Movies the only movie-oriented cable channel to devote its programming entirely to classic films without commercial interruption or content editing.